Congressional District # 08

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible parties' actions.

 Threats and ContaminantsPCBs have been detected in fish, sediments, and soil.
 Wetland contamination has been identified.
-The health threat of greatest concern is eating PCB-contaminated fish.
+The health threat of greatest concern is human consumption of PCB-contaminated fish.
 Other health threats include direct contact with contaminated river sediments and soils.

 Cleanup ProgressIn November 1977, the State of Michigan filed suit against Cast Forge for PCB contamination of the environment.
 The case was settled through a consent judgment in June 1981.
 Under that settlement, the company removed the lagoon, cleaned up PCB-contaminated soil and sediment from its property, and provided $750,000 for restoration of the Shiawassee River.
 Dredging of the South Branch of the Shiawassee River began in June 1982.
 Only the first mile downstream from the plant was vacuumed, removing approximately 2,600 pounds of PCBs, before the funding was exhausted.
 Both the site property and river still contain PCBs.